Adrianapip/Influenza_17-18/README.md

-# Influenza Vaccine/Genetics Analysis
+# Influenza Vaccine/Genetics Analysis (currently being updated)

 ---

 This year in the flu tent line, I overhear talk that gets my nerd gears moving.
 Patients are chatting about whether the shot will work.

 Worrying about the flu is a valid concern - and as mother of small children, I've never thought twice about getting our shots.
-Afterall, the vaccine is currently our only technology for defense.
+After all, the vaccine is currently our only technology for defense.

 But why is the technology still faulty?
-Influeza was discovered early in the last century.
+Influenza was discovered early in the last century.
 The vaccine was created around the time of WWII.

 ### **Why, in modern times, do we still have to wonder every season about the flu vaccine’s efficacy?**